Science Fair Project: Which Chewing Gum Lasts the Longest?

 Science Fair Chewing Gum Table: Record Minutes and Seconds It Took to Chew Gum until Flavor Was Gone

 How I thought of this project:

-- First I asked some people to try out my experiment.
+- First, I asked some people to help research my experiment.

-- We all sat together and I passed out the first piece of gum.
+- We all sat together and I passed out the first type of gum.
 We all unwrapped the first gum, Double Bubble.

 - We said, “ready, set, go” and popped it in our mouths and started the timer.

 - We all chewed the gum and each person told me when their flavor ran out and I marked it down on my chart.

 - When everyone’s flavor ran out, we stopped the timer and got out another type of gum to do the experiment again.